MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `pastNeighbors`: This is an array containing the Node descriptors of the neighbors the Node is planning to try to connect to when it starts up next time.
 It's a secret, so if you don't supply the `dbPasswordOpt` in the request you won't see it.

+* `PaymentThresholds`: These are parameters that define thresholds to determine when and how much to pay other nodes for routing and exit services and the expectations the node should have for receiving payments from other nodes for routing and exit services.
+The thresholds are also used to determine whether to offer services to other Nodes or enact a ban since they have not paid mature debts.
+These are ever present values, no matter if the user's set any value, as they have defaults.

+* `thresholdIntervalSec`: This interval -- in seconds -- begins after maturityThresholdSec for payables and after maturityThresholdSec + paymentGracePeriodSec for receivables.
+During the interval, the amount of a payable that is allowed to remain unpaid, or a pending receivable that won’t cause a ban, decreases linearly from the debtThresholdGwei to permanentDebtAllowedGwei or unbanBelowGwei.

+* `debtThresholdGwei`: Payables higher than this -- in Gwei of MASQ -- will be suggested for payment immediately upon passing the maturityThresholdSec age.
+Payables less than this can stay unpaid longer.
+Receivables higher than this will be expected to be settled by other Nodes, but will never cause bans until they pass the maturityThresholdSec + paymentGracePeriodSec age.
+Receivables less than this will survive longer without banning.

+* `maturityThresholdSec`: Large payables can get this old -- in seconds -- before the Accountant's scanner suggests that it be paid.

+* `paymentGracePeriodSec`: A large receivable can get as old as maturityThresholdSec + paymentGracePeriodSec -- in seconds -- before the Node that owes it will be banned.

+* `permanentDebtAllowedGwei`: Receivables this small and smaller -- in Gwei of MASQ -- will not cause bans no matter how old they get.

+* `unbanBelowGwei`: When a delinquent Node has been banned due to non-payment, the receivables balance must be paid below this level -- in Gwei of MASQ -- to cause them to be unbanned.
+In most cases, you'll want this to be set the same as permanentDebtAllowedGwei.

+* `ratePack`: These four parameters specify your rates that your Node will use for charging other Nodes for your provided services.
+They are currently denominated in Gwei of MASQ, but will be improved to allow denomination in Wei units.
+  These are ever present values, no matter if the user's set any value, they have defaults.

+* `exitByteRate`: This parameter indicates an amount of MASQ demanded to process 1 byte of routed payload while the Node acts as the exit Node.

+* `exitServiceRate`: This parameter indicates an amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node acts as the exit Node.

+* `routingByteRate`: This parameter indicates an amount of MASQ demanded to process 1 byte of routed payload while the Node is a common relay Node.

+* `routingServiceRate`: This parameter indicates an amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node is a common relay Node.

+* `scanIntervals`: These three intervals describe the length of three different scan cycles running automatically in the background since the Node has connected to a qualified neighborhood that consists of neighbors enabling a complete 3-hop route.
+Each parameter can be set independently, but by default are all the same which currently is most desirable for the consistency of service payments to and from your Node.
+Technically, there doesn't have to be any lower limit for the minimum of time you can set; two scans of the same sort would never run at the same time but the next one is always scheduled not earlier than the end of the previous one.
+These are ever present values, no matter if the user's set any value, because defaults are prepared.

+* `pendingPayableSec`: Amount of seconds between two sequential cycles of scanning for payments that are marked as currently pending; the payments were sent to pay our debts, the payable.
+The purpose of this process is to confirm the status of the pending payment; either the payment transaction was written on blockchain as successful or failed.

+* `payableSec`: Amount of seconds between two sequential cycles of scanning aimed to find payable accounts of that meet the criteria set by the Payment Thresholds; these accounts are tracked on behalf of our creditors.
+If they meet the Payment Threshold criteria, our Node will send a debt payment transaction to the creditor in question.

+* `receivableSec`: Amount of seconds between two sequential cycles of scanning for payments on the blockchain that have been sent by our creditors to us, which are credited against receivables recorded for services provided.

 #### `configurationChanged`
 ##### Direction: Broadcast